-This is a collection of answers about the most frequently asked questions (FAQ) about Thailand from ThaiPulse and other leading Thailand-based sites.
+This is a collection of answers to the most frequently asked questions (FAQ) about Thailand from ThaiPulse and other leading Thailand-based sites.

 - Do I need a Visa to enter Thailand?
 Yes of course.
 There are many visa options, the best of which is the tourist visa which you can get being a citizen from most countries.
 Fly into Thailand and you’ll get 30 days.
-Come across a land border and you’ll get 15 days.
-There are longer multi-entry tourist visas available that can keep you in country for 90 days at a time.
+You can extend it for 30 more days at an immigration office in-country.
+There are longer multi-entry tourist visas available that can keep you in the country for 90 days at a time.

 - Where is the best information about getting a visa in Thailand?
 Thailand’s Embassy in USA, UK, AUS, CA.